Dr Rosi Raine

-I am a lecturer with the occupational therapy team and teach on the MSc Occupational Therapy Pre-registration programme, the MSc Advanced Professional Practice Occupational Therapy programme and the BSc Occupational Therapy programme.
-I am also studying with Plymouth University for the PhD in Health Studies.
+I am the Associate Head of School for Marketing and Admissions.
+I am also a lecturer with the occupational therapy team and teach on the MSc Occupational Therapy Pre-registration programme, the MSc Advanced Professional Practice Occupational Therapy programme and the BSc Occupational Therapy programme.

 I qualified as an Occupational Therapist in 1995 at York St Johns and I have worked as an occupational therapist in a broad range of mental health and physical health settings.
 I completed my MSc in Occupational Therapy in 2002 at the University of East London.
 I started teaching at Cardiff University in 2003 and completed my PGCE in Further and Higher Education at the University of the West of England in 2005.
-I have been at Plymouth University since 2008 and I am currently studying for my PhD in Health Studies.
+I have been at Plymouth University since 2008.
+I completed my PhD in Health Studies in 2018.

 I am a member of the British Association of Occupational Therapists and I am a Fellow of the Higher Education Academy.
 I am registered with the Health and Care Professions Council.